jppateljay1/fakemake/README.md

  * Jay Patel
  * file://readme.txt
  */

-Type "make fakemake" to compile
+filenames in this directory for test cases: exaple, trivial, try, simple Type "make fakemake" to compile
 ./fakemake [filename] to run the program type "?" to see available commands and follow on screen procedures